-OData $filter syntax in Azure Cognitive Search
+OData $filter syntax in Azure AI Search

 A filter in the OData language is a Boolean expression, which in turn can be one of several types of expression, as shown by the following EBNF (Extended Backus-Naur Form):